Jump to navigation

 If you live in the following counties, contact Mountain Ride Transportation Resource Center at 844-686-7433 (Toll-Free).

-If you live in a county that is not listed above, contact your local county office.
+If you live in a county that is not listed above, please contact your local county office.

 For more information contact the Health First Colorado Customer Contact Center.

 The information you are required to provide varies by location but will typically include:

 Train (intrastate), Air, and Out-of-State Travel

 If you believe you require train, air, and/or out-of-state travel, contact your SDE as soon as possible.
 As required by the NEMT Benefits Collaborative Policy Statement, train (intrastate), air, and out-of-state travel must be prior authorized by the state authorizing agent at the request of the SDE.
 The Department reequires that the NEMT Request Form be completed and submitted prior to travel.
 The form should be submitted as soon as travel is requested to allow sufficient time for Departmental review.